A Radical Geography Community

-To facilitate engagement with scholarship from outside the English-speaking world – breaking down some of the barriers between language communities, enabling hitherto under-represented groups, regions, countries and institutions to enrich conversations and debates in Antipode, and opening all of the Foundation’s activities to the widest possible group of beneficiaries – Antipode’s Translations Editor, Jenny Pickerill, is responsible for the commissioning, reviewing, and decision-making of non-English essays.
+To facilitate engagement with scholarship from outside the English-speaking world – breaking down some of the barriers between language communities, enabling hitherto under-represented groups, regions, countries and institutions to enrich conversations and debates in Antipode, and opening all of the Foundation’s activities to the widest possible group of beneficiaries – Antipode’s Editorial Collective is responsible for the commissioning, reviewing, and decision-making of non-English essays.

 Whether new or already published, we’re looking for important papers that have been formative in a given field, at a certain time – papers that have contributed to theory and/or had implications for praxis.
-Papers are handled in much the same way as English essays; the advice of the International Advisory Board and other expert referees is sought, revisions are requested where necessary, and if they are sufficient the Translations Editor approaches the Foundation with a request for funds.
-Its trustees will only approve the translation of essays that have been subject to proper peer review and accepted by the Translation Editor.
+Papers are handled in much the same way as English essays; the advice of the International Advisory Board and other expert referees is sought, revisions are requested where necessary, and if they are sufficient the Editorial Collective approach the Foundation with a request for funds.
+Its trustees will only approve the translation of essays that have been subject to proper peer review and accepted by the Editorial Collective.